BetonQuest/BetonQuest/docs/Tutorials/Quick-Guides/Random-Daily-Quest.md

     1. When the player logs in, a random daily quest is assigned if they haven't already received one that day.
     2. The **folder action** with the `random` argument can be used to create random daily quests.
     3. Removes all tags that may have been added by the quests.
     4. This is the `schedules` section.
-It triggers the reset action at 1pm every day.
+It triggers the reset action at 01:00 PM every day.